iwein/throttle-samples/README.md

-What is frottle
+What is this?
 ===============

-Frottle is a collection of examples for throttling in java.
+A collection of examples for throttling in java.
 Throttling can be useful in systems with high load, like a web application, or middleware.

 What is throttling
 ==================